China publishes Beijing coronavirus genome data, officials suggest a European strain

 The U.S. administration has blamed the Chinese government for not handling the initial outbreak in central China properly and moving too slowly to contain the epidemic, leading to mounting cases and deaths in the United States.
 China has rejected that accusation, saying it wasted no time in releasing information about the epidemic including the genome sequence of the initial coronavirus outbreak in Wuhan.

 That was the same day the Chinese capital reported its first new local COVID-19 infection in months.
-In the eight days since, Beijing has reported a total of 183 cases, linked to the sprawling wholesale food center of Xinfadi in the city's southwest.
-"According to preliminary genomic and epidemiological study results, the virus is from Europe, but it is different from the virus currently spreading in Europe," CDC official Zhang Yong said in an article published on Friday.
+In the eight days since, Beijing has reported a total of 183 cases, linked to the sprawling wholesale food centre of Xinfadi in the city's southwest.
+"According to preliminary genomic and epidemiological study results, the virus is from Europe, but it is different from the virus currently spreading in Europe," CDC official Zhang Yong was cited as saying in an article published on Friday by the Central Commission for Discipline Inspection on its website.

-"It's older than the virus currently spreading in Europe," Zhang said there were several possibilities as to how the virus arrived in China.
+"It's older than the virus currently spreading in Europe."
+NOT FROM BEIJING

-"It could have been hidden in imported frozen food products, or it was lurking in some dark and humid environment such as Xinfadi, with the environment not having been disinfected or sterilized," Zhang wrote in the article posted on the Central Commission for Discipline Inspection's website.

-Wu Zunyou, the CDC's chief epidemiology expert, had told state media earlier this week the Beijing strain was similar to Europe's, although not necessarily directly transmitted from European countries.
-Wu did not elaborate on those comments made before the release of the genome sequence.
-The coronavirus strains found in the United States and Russia were mostly from Europe, he added.
+Wu Zunyou, the CDC's chief epidemiology expert, had told state media this week the Beijing strain was similar to Europe's, although not necessarily directly transmitted from European countries.
+Wu did not elaborate on those comments made before the genome data release.
+The strains found in the United States and Russia were mostly from Europe, he added.

-The first major cluster of new coronavirus infections was traced to the Huanan seafood market in Wuhan in December.
-It has since spread globally, infecting almost 8.5 million people and killing around 450,000.
-On tracing the origins of the strain that hit Beijing, Wu said the virus did not originate from the Chinese capital.
+The first cluster of new coronavirus infections was traced to the Huanan seafood market in Wuhan in December.
+It has since infected almost 8.5 million people globally.
+On the origins of the strain that hit Beijing, Wu said it did not originate from the Chinese capital.

-"It must be some people or goods outside of the city that carried it into the (Xinfadi) market," Wu said in an interview with state television aired on Friday.
+"It must be some people or goods outside of the city that carried it into the (Xinfadi) market," Wu said in a state television interview aired on Friday.
 "It's unclear who, or what kind of goods, had brought the virus into Beijing."

+Food wholesalers and retail stores in Beijing have stepped up testing on products including meat and seafood.
+With the closure of Xinfadi, Beijing's biggest wholesale food market, some residents have taken to stockpiling even though authorities have promised adequate supplies.

 ALSO READ